exonum/exonum-doc/src/architecture/storage.md

 ## List of system tables

-The Core owns its own tables that are used for maintainaing blockchain functioning.
+The Core owns its own tables that are used for maintaining blockchain functioning.
 These tables are created [here][blockchain-schema]

 There are the following system tables: